 All those diets are seemingly so different but the truth is that all of those diets work.
 And they work not by reducing or eliminating some specific food item.

 They all work because of a caloric deficit.

-Does it means you can only eat sweets and chocolate now?
+Does it mean you can only eat sweets and chocolate now?
+Not really.